MetaMask/metamask-monorepo-template/README.md

 <!-- end dependency graph -->

-(This section may be regenerated at any time by running `yarn update-readme-content`.)
+(This section may be regenerated at any time by running `yarn readme-content:update`.)